pranjalmaheshka/eco395m-final-project/README.md

   2. _Scraping Twitter:_ We used the headlines and url for the news articles from Reddit to search related posts on Twitter.
 We used snscrape to scrape tweets and their replies along with the number of likes and retweets for both to gauge the level of engagement.

-  3. _Natural Language Processing:_ We used the nltk (Vader) and spaCy packages on Python to analyze sentiments and entities in the posts and the comments scraped from both platforms.
+  3. _Natural Language Processing (NLP):_ We used the nltk (Vader) and spaCy packages on Python to analyze sentiments and entities in the posts and the comments scraped from both platforms.
 Vader assigns a positive, a neutral, and a negative sentiment value to each comment that sums to 1.
 We created a framework in order to rate the comments on an ordinal 1-5 scale where 1 - Very Negative, 2 - Negative, 3 - Neutral, 4- Positive, and 5 - Very Positive based off the raw sentiment scores provided by Vader.

 <h3> Reproducing Code CHECK SECTION</h3>